-Some env variables.
-In the example the NODE_NAME is set to "antidote@$(POD_IP)".
-That will allow the creation of an antidote data center, as it allows for cluster internal communication between antidote instances (Note that each pod can be reached through its ip, but only inside the cluster).
+- Some env variables.
+In the example the NODE_NAME is set to "antidote@$(HOST_NAME).serviceName" (where serviceName is the specified name of the headlessService as in the spec-field 'serviceName').
+That will allow the creation of an antidote data center, as it allows for cluster internal communication between antidote instances.

 VolumeClaimTemplates tell kubernetes which storage each pod of this StatefulSet shall bind.
 For antidote we would like each pod (antidote instance) to bind a persistent local storage here, since we want the storage to be on the same node as the instance.
 This can be done in kubernetes through LocalPersistentVolumes.

 The solution provided in the link above in general needs an administrator to manually provide this storage.
 An provisioner can be configured such that each of this provided storage can be accessed through a volumeClaimTemplate again.
 This means there is no change to the StatefulSet.yaml but the storageClassName in the claim template.

 Accessing a data center is done with a Service, that has a LoadBalancer-property.
 If used in combination with a cloud provider that supports this feature, this services will be provided with an ExternalIPAdress, which will allow for traffic from outside the cluster.
 Also this Service is provided a ClusterIpAddress which is cluster internal.
 This may other applications to access the data center inside the cluster more easily.